szsuzan/ReStoreX/README.md

 This will:
 1. Set up the backend (if needed)
-2. Start the FastAPI server
+2. Start the FastAPI server (mock mode)
 3. Start the React development server
 4. Open the application in your browser